 Nimblewill has only been recorded a handful of times in Minnesota, where it reaches the northern edge of its range.
-It's been found on a sunny hillside, a wooded slope, a creek bottom, a wooded roadside, and in a residential sidewalk crack.
+It's been found on a sunny hillside, a wooded slope, a creek bottom, a wooded roadside, in a residential sidewalk crack, and in high-quality, semi-wooded transition areas between the upper portion of a bluff prairie and the surrounding oak woodlands.
 Of the 10 Muhlenbergia species known to be in Minnesota, it is the only one with underdeveloped glumes (the lower glume often absent altogether) and an awned lemma with a hairy callus.
 It has a mat-forming habit, rooting at the lower nodes, a few long hairs around the tip of the sheath but is otherwise essentially hairless.

-Mat Muhly (Muhlenbergia schreberi) is also mat-forming, but has awnless spikelets, well-developed glumes up to half as long as the spikeket, a hairless callus, and is found in higher quality habitat such as calcareous fens, bogs and wet prairies.
+Mat Muhly (Muhlenbergia richardsonis) is also mat-forming, but has awnless spikelets, well-developed glumes up to half as long as the spikeket, a hairless callus, and is usually found in wetter, high quality habitat such as calcareous fens, bogs and wet prairies.
 The spike-like panicle also resembles some Sporobolus species, which typically have some or all the panicle branches hidden inside the sheaths.

 Please visit our sponsors